 ‘R’ is an open-source, free programming language used for statistics and data analysis.
 Users write their own functions within R then upload them for other people to use, meaning the options for NHS data analysts are almost endless.
-Dr Ellie Johnston, Data Analyst at ICHP, introduces R and talks about the planning and forecasting benefits it could bring to CCGs.
+ICHP introduces R and looks at the planning and forecasting benefits it could bring to CCGs.

 Statistical and data analysis is a key part of enabling NHS clinicians, providers and commissioners to properly plan and set budgets.
 Annual plans and service level agreements all need to be informed by accurate data from previous years’ performances, and so data plays a major role in determining the success or otherwise of NHS services.